Millennium Management LLC Raises Holdings in Douglas Emmett, Inc. (NYSE:DEI)

 The company also recently disclosed a quarterly dividend, which was paid on Thursday, July 15th.
 Stockholders of record on Wednesday, June 30th were issued a $0.28 dividend.
 This represents a $1.12 dividend on an annualized basis and a dividend yield of 3.34%.
 The ex-dividend date of this dividend was Tuesday, June 29th.
 Douglas Emmett’s dividend payout ratio is presently 61.54%.

 Separately, Mizuho raised Douglas Emmett from a “neutral” rating to a “buy” rating and boosted their price target for the stock from $32.00 to $40.00 in a research report on Thursday, June 3rd.
-Eight equities research analysts have rated the stock with a hold rating and two have assigned a buy rating to the stock.
-Douglas Emmett currently has an average rating of “Hold” and a consensus target price of $32.63.
+Eight research analysts have rated the stock with a hold rating and two have assigned a buy rating to the company.
+The company currently has an average rating of “Hold” and an average price target of $32.63.

 About Douglas Emmett